HaariniR/CICD-Containerization-using-jenkins-docker-kubernetes-helm-and-sonarqube/README.md

 Code analysis and quality gates checking using sonarqube.

 Step4:
-Next build the tomcat docker image.
+Next build the tomcat docker image using the artifact that is built in step 1

 Step5:
-Create kubernetes cluster on the slave node using KOPS.
+Using KOPS create a kubernetes cluster.
+Configure jenkins to be used with KOPS as a slave node.

-Step 6: Create helm charts using the kubernetes files(deployment,service files) and perform helm install.
+Step 6: In slave node, install helm and create helm charts using the kubernetes files(deployment,service files) All services will get deployed on the clusters created when helm install job is executed.

-All services will get deployed on the clusters created.
+Everytime the kubernetes cluster will be deployed with the dynamically built docker image using the latest artifact

 ![image](https://user-images.githubusercontent.com/102613218/229348109-2726e73f-35bb-4469-965b-c1fb17e457e4.png)